GuruSajjan/Data-Visualization-of-Rice-Crop-in-Karnataka-/README.md

 ## License

 This project is licensed under the MIT License.
 Feel free to use and modify the code as needed.

+## Data Source

+The Data can be accessed using this link (https://www.data.gov.in/resource/crop-rice-area-hectares-production-tonnes-yield-kgshectare).